Mi-Clos-studio/ue5-style-guide/README.md

 <a name="bp-var-naming-nouns"></a>
 ##### 3.2.1.1 Nouns

-All non-boolean variable names must be clear, unambiguous, and descriptive nouns.
+All variable names must be clear, unambiguous, and descriptive nouns.

 <a name="3.2.1.2"></a>
 <a name="bp-var-naming-case"></a>